 Similarly, a simpler rule for the 2nd-last weekday of the month:

 FREQ=MONTHLY;BYDAY=MO,TU,WE,TH,FR;BYSETPOS=-2which, again, displays correctly in TDcal and on the author's CalDAV server, but does not display at all on the calendar app on the author's phone!
 (Again, the stock calendar app from one of the major phone vendors.)

 The point here is that one should avoid complex rules and rules that use BYSETPOS in particular, if you are concerned that events display correctly on other apps too.

-This is because TDcal uses the Perl DateTime::TimeZone library to determine timezone names.
+This is because TDcal has to match the system's installed timezone definition with those in the zoneinfo database to determine the timezone names.
 On FreeBSD and Linux systems, the system timezone information (the zoneinfo database) is imported from Olson timezone sources.
-Many zones in the Olson sources share a common definition with the definition being given for one zone which is installed first.
+During 2022, the maintainers of the Olson timezone sources updated many zone definitions that share a common set of rules with the definition being given for one zone which is installed first.
 The other common zones are then installed by copying the first.
 (In the Olson sources, the subsequent zones have ‘Link’ directives.)
-When attempting to determine the zone name, the Perl DateTime::TimeZone library searches the zoneinfo database for the first file (in directory order) matching the installed zone file in /etc/localtime and it returns the name of first matched file found.
+When attempting to determine the zone name, TDcal's timezone.pm library searches the zoneinfo database for the first file (in directory order) matching the installed zone file in /etc/localtime and it returns the name of first matched file found.

 E.g., as of late 2022, the following zones are copies: